Congress: Make human trafficking training accessible to medical professionals

 Had she not gone to the emergency room that night, she may not have been able to escape her trafficking situation.
 And had the doctor not run the x-ray, he might have not recognized her as a trafficking victim.

 Healthcare professionals are uniquely positioned to be able to interact with trafficking victims.
 But in one study, 95% of ER doctors and nurses surveyed had never received formal training on human trafficking.
-The House of Representatives recently introduced a bill ensuring that healthcare professionals get comprehensive training to help trafficking victims.
-The same bill was introduced in the Senate last year.
-Please call on Congress to pass this important legislation.
+Both the House and Senate have introduced a bill ensuring that healthcare professionals get comprehensive training to help trafficking victims.
+Please call on your representatives to pass this important legislation.